dbell1867/T_Display_S3_AMOLED/README.md

 ## Projects
 min_req:  The absolute minimum required code to make something appear on the screen.
+Currently not really the minimum as it has a draw function.
+Minimum can be handles in the 'setup' and 'loop'

 circular_sprite_logic:  Playing with the circular dial code of VolosR to understand more complex sprite projects.